 Repairing Squeaks From Below

-First, have someone from above step on the squeaky spot, while you pinpoint its location from below.
+Have someone from above step on the squeaky spot.
+You go underneath the spot and pinpoint its location from below.
 Mark the spot with a square of removable painter's tape.
-Next, try any number of these repairs, beginning at the top, combining as needed:
+Next, try any number of these repairs, beginning at the top, combining as needed.

 Repairing Squeaks From Above